Introduction

 The 10% withholding tax on rent remains unchanged when:

-• This WHT can be offset against your final tax liability
+- You can offset WHT paid against your final tax liability

 Note: When an individual tenant rents a residential property, WHT does not apply unless payments are structured through a corporate entity.